A Static Analysis of Popular C Packages in Linux: Discussion

-Benchmarking static analyzers is a classical research topic~\cite{Breuer06, Emanuelsson08, NguyenDuc21, Zitser04}.
-In~particular, a static analyzer's ability to detect actual vulnerabilities in C code remains a highly relevant topic, and existing static analyzers are not performing particularly well at this task~\cite{Aloraini17, Croft21, Gentsch20, GosevaPopstojanova15}.
+benchmarking static analyzers is a classical research topic~\cite{Breuer06, Emanuelsson08, NguyenDuc21, Zitser04}.
+A benchmark would be relevant also for the developers who maintain and develop the GCC's static analyzer.
+More generally, a static analyzer's ability to detect actual vulnerabilities in C code remains a relevant topic, and existing static analyzers are not performing particularly well at this task~\text{\cite{Aloraini17, Croft21, Gentsch20, GosevaPopstojanova15}}.
 These results correlate with those from surveys according to which static analysis is frequently used in (commercial) software development, but its impact upon improving software security is perceived as limited~\cite{Rindell21IST}.
-More generally, a~benchmark would be directly relevant also for the developers who maintain and develop the GCC's static analyzer.
+Furthermore, the results presented have implications also for benchmark studies because these studies, such as \cite{Ferrag25}, seem to concentrate on CWEs that are not actually prevalent according to the results.
+In fact, many of the top-ranked CWEs in Fig.~\ref{fig: cwes} are oftentimes missing.

 Given the rationale for introducing the analyzer, a~benchmark might allow to also deduce about the future prospects in the static analyzer landscape, including the viability of commercial tools in the future.
 In terms of the GCC's direct competitors, further work is also required on the static analysis capabilities of Clang/LLVM.
-There is also some existing work in this regard~\cite{Babati17}.
+There is also some existing work in this regard~(see \cite{Babati17}; and the \cite{Guo23}'s references).
 Another promising research path would involve benchmarking of static analyzers against tools for dynamic analysis.
 For instance: NULL pointer dereference issues perhaps notwithstanding, the potential issues detected by the GCC's static analyzer are quite different from those found via fuzzing~\cite{Ding21, Ruohonen19RSDA}.
 Therefore, a good research question would be how these and other software testing techniques complement each other.
 It would also be worthwhile to examine whether fixing warnings from a static analyzer reduces issues found via fuzzing later on.